-Name: (please print clearly) (Last, First, I Middle Initia!)
+Name: (please print clearly) (Lasi , First, Middle Initial)

-Current Address:
+Current Address: -

-UMID# Phone#
+UMID # - Phone #

-D # 2 W
+Bulletin Year:

-apply to a grade of D+.
-Ea initially taken, must be com summer session) in which the rk, and in which I received a ch course repeated must be pleted within 12 months at a initial course was first take understand that no course r versity of Miami during my first a grade of D or F .
-This does not the same course as the course for the end of the semester (or en, and must be repeated at the may be repeated more than once ript.
+I wish to repeat the following course(s) taken at the University of Miami during my first two semesters of college work, and in which I received a grade of D or F. This does not apply to a grade of D+.
+Each course repeated must be the same course as the course initially taken, must be completed within 12 months after the end of the semester (or summer session) in which the initial course was first taken, and must be repeated at the University of Miami.
+I also understand that no course may be repeated more than once and the original grade will remain on my academic transcript.

 First Repeat Second Repeat

 Course, Title, & Number:

 Semester First Taken:

 Grade Received:

 Semester to be Retaken:

-New Grade: (for office use only) -
+New Grade: (for office use only)

 I understand the conditions of the Freshman Repeat Rule.

 Signature: Date: